| |

 Trail Description:

 From the signed trailhead across from the large parking area, take the rock-lined path as it heads north toward Windy Gap, the lowest point on ridge in front of you.
-After .04 mile you cross road heading to Deer Flats and South Hawkins.
+After 0.4 mile you cross the road heading to Deer Flats and South Hawkins.
 Continue across the road and pick up the marked trail on the other side.
 Walking through the campground you'll have noticed that much of the heart of the area was spared from the fire.
 But now the scene begins to change with increasing numbers of burned trees.
-After another .07 miles you cross the second and last occurrence of the South Hawkins Road.
-(This is the location where the San Gabriel Mountains Trailbuilders park to access the Windy Gap Trail and Big Cienega Trail for maintenance - view photo.)
-Again cross the dirt road and take the signed trail.
+After another 0.7 miles you cross the second and last occurrence of South Hawkins Lookout Road.
+(This is the location where the San Gabriel Mountains Trailbuilders park to access Windy Gap Trail and Big Cienega Trail for maintenance - view photo.)
+Cross the dirt road and take the signed trail.
 From here you have 1.4 miles to Windy Gap.
-After one tenth of a mile you reach the junction for the Big Cienega Cutoff trail, on your left an alternate route (See Big Cienega Trail description.)
+After 0.1 mile you reach the junction for Big Cienega Trail on your left.
+You can use this trail coming back if you would like a splendid loop hike, adding 2.0 miles to your trip.
+(See Big Cienega Trail description.)

 |